Juan de Palafox y Mendoza: Cause of beatification and canonization

-In 1694 Charles II of Spain petitioned for his canonization; the decree allowing the introduction of the cause of beatification was approved by Pope Benedict XIII in 1726, and in 1758, under Pope Benedict XIV, the procedure for the approval of Palafox's writings was initiated.
+In 1694 Charles II of Spain petitioned for his canonization.
+The decree allowing the introduction of the cause of beatification was approved by Pope Benedict XIII in 1726, granting Palafox the title of Servant of God.
+In 1758, under Pope Benedict XIV, the procedure for the approval of Palafox's writings was initiated.
 The process was continued under the Pontificates of Clement XIII and Clement XIV.

 However, though the process passed through the preliminary stages, securing for Palafox the title of Servant of God, the cause was in effect blocked under Pope Pius VI through the intervention of the Jesuits.
-A vote by the Congregation then responsible for the cause was taken on 28 February 1777 and twenty-six out of forty one prelates favored the continuation of Palafox's cause of beatification with the proclamation of a decree of heroic virtue; the decree was then submitted to Pope Pius VI for approbation; Pius VI, however, decided to suspend the final decision.
+A vote by the Congregation then responsible for the cause was taken on 28 January 1777 and twenty-six out of forty one prelates favored the continuation of Palafox's cause of beatification with the proclamation of a decree of heroic virtue; the decree was then submitted to Pope Pius VI for approbation; Pius VI, however, decided to suspend the final decision.

 The cause thus was suspended in 1777 and remained so until 2003, when it was restored under Pope John Paul II; the question of the heroic virtue was returned to the consideration of the Congregation for the Causes of Saints.
 On 17 January 2009, Pope Benedict XVI approved the decree of the said Congregation recognizing Palafox's heroic virtue, thus granting him the title of Venerable.
 On 8 January 2010, the Congregation of the Causes of Saints accepted a miracle attributed to Palafox's intercession.
 The decree recognizing the miracle was promulgated by Pope Benedict XVI on 27 March 2010.
 The cause for his beatification was supported by the Diocese of Osma-Soria in Spain, where he spent the last years of his life and ecclesiastical career, following his unsuccessful struggle with the Jesuits in his Diocese of Puebla in New Spain (Mexico).